programminghistorian/ph-submissions/lessons/OCR-and-Machine-Translation.md

 # Setup

 ## Command Line and BASH
 This tutorial uses the [BASH scripting language](https://en.wikipedia.org/wiki/Bash_(Unix_shell)).
-If you are not comfortable with BASH, please take a moment to review the Programming Historian [tutorial](https://programminghistorian.org/en/lessons/intro-to-bash).
-BASH comes installed on Linux and Mac operating systems.
-The linked Programming Historian tutorial contains instructions for Windows users, who can use an emulator to use BASH.
+If you are not comfortable with Bash, please take a moment to review the Programming Historian [tutorial](https://programminghistorian.org/en/lessons/intro-to-bash).
+Bash comes installed on Linux and Mac operating systems.
+The linked Programming Historian tutorial contains instructions for Windows users, who can use an emulator to use Bash.

 Now it is time for our first command.
 Open a Terminal and enter the command `cd Desktop` to move to the Desktop.
 Here is where we will do our work.